2022–23 West of Scotland Football League

-The 2022–23 West of Scotland Football League (known as the PDM Buildbase West of Scotland League for sponsorship reasons) is the 3rd season of the West of Scotland Football League, with its top division as part of the sixth tier of the Scottish football pyramid system.
-The season began on 29 July 2022.
-Darvel are the reigning champions.
+The 2022–23 West of Scotland Football League (known as the PDM Buildbase West of Scotland League for sponsorship reasons) was the third season of the West of Scotland Football League, with its top division as part of the sixth tier of the Scottish football pyramid system.
+The season began on 29 July 2022 and ended on 27 May 2023.
+Darvel were the reigning champions.